-(A) In any game at a fair in which rings are thrown over blocks or prizes, all rings must be round and unwarped, and the target must be vertically straight, level and horizontally level.
+(A) In any game at a fair in which rings are thrown over blocks or prizes, all rings must be round and unwarped, and the target must be vertically and horizontally level as well as vertically straight .
 No slanting blocks are permitted.
 A clearance of at least three-eighths of an inch on one side measured from the inside of the ring to the block or target is required.

 (C) Ring the pin game.
 Operators of this game shall arrange pins so they remain stationary at all times.
 Pins shall be so arranged that it is possible to ring each and every pin.
 The top row of pins shall not be higher than four feet above the ground.
 If the game is trailer-mounted, the inspector shall determine the height of the base on which the game is set.